0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 ![Windows Only](/assets/img/windows_only.png)

-From this, you can identify additional pivot points, like the phrase: '**This page is intended for Windows users only.**'
+From this, you can identify additional pivot points, like the phrase: '**This page is intended for Windows users only.**' you can use this to search for more information.

 We’ll aim to analyze this website and use it as a starting point to uncover others that are similar, potentially revealing the broader campaign or cluster behind it (with any luck).